Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 8. Click the *Event* drop-down list and select the appropriate option.
 The following options are available:
   - **After creation**
-    Select this option to initiate the process after the model has being created.
+    Select this option for the trigger to be executed after the model has been created.
 This option is preselected by default.
   - **After saving**
-    Select this option to initiate the process after the model has being saved.
+    Select this option for the trigger to be executed after the model has been saved.

 9. Click the *Condition fulfillment* drop-down list and select the appropriate option.
 The following options are available: